-- According to the European Water Framework Directive, by 2015 all rivers should have achieved at least a good ecological status or potential.
+- According to the European Water Framework Directive, by 2021 with a time extension to 2027 all rivers must have achieved at least a good ecological status or potential.

-- This target has not been achieved.
-The time up to 2027 must be used to reach these demanding objectives.
+- The time up to 2027 must be used to reach these demanding targets.

 - The measures taken to date require more time to take effect.
 Other measures are also required.